-DressesTypically, women in Hyderabad wear Indian sari or salwar kameez.
-The traditional dress for women, however, is the khara dupatta, a standing veil and salwar kameez.
+Regional ClothingTypically, women in Hyderabad wear Indian sari or salwar kameez.
+The traditional dress for women, however, is the Khara dupatta, a standing veil and salwar kameez.
 Men usually wear kurta pyjama and sherwani.
 A unique style of Hyderabadi women is their strong sense of matching.
-From bangles to jewellery to sandles and even purse matches perfectly well with the colour of the dress.
+From bangles to jewellery to sandals and even purse matches perfectly well with the colour of the dress.
 Pearl jewellery is especially popular among Hyderabadis.

-CuisineA wonderful blend of Mughal, Nawabi and Andhra cuisines, the Hyderabadi cuisine is known for its delectable flavours, with a profound use of desi ghee, dry fruits, meats and spices.
+Traditional CuisineA beautiful blend of Mughal, Nawabi and Andhra cuisines, the Hyderabadi cuisine is known for its delectable flavours, with a profound use of desi ghee, dry fruits, meats and spices.
 Traditional Hyderabadi Dum Biryani is the most celebrated dish from Hyderabad and is served at restaurants in the entire country.
 It is made primarily of goat meat and rice and carries a distinct aroma.
-Nicely garnished with pudina, fried onion and boiled eggs, it is served with dahi-ki-chutney and mirchi-ka-salan.
-Pheni is a dessert eaten during the festival of Diwali and Ramzan, and Double ka Mitha and Haleem are traditionally prepared by Muslims during the holy month of Ramzan.
+Nicely garnished with pudina, fried onion and boiled eggs, it is served with Dahi-ki-chutney and Mirchi-ka-salan.
+Pheni is a dessert eaten during the festival of Diwali and Ramzan, and Muslims traditionally prepare double ka Mitha and Haleem during the holy month of Ramzan.
 Irani Chai, Lukhmi, and Naancut Biscuits are other notable preparations of Hyderabad.

 ArtsThere are many art centres in Hyderabad, which display the splendid heritage of dance and music of the city.
 Kathak is a popular dance form incepted in the courts Mughals and Nawabs, followed by Kuchipudi, Bharatanatyam and Odissi.
 Hindustani Classical Music and Carnatic Classical Music are the traditional musical renditions of the city.
-Regular exhibitions take place in the city, which showcases classic Nawabi portraits and contemporary paintings.
+The arts section of the culture of Hyderabad hosts regular exhibitions showcasing classic Nawabi portraits and contemporary paintings.

-FestivalsBeing a melting pot of various cultures and ethnicities, Hyderabad has its very own range of festivals.
+FestivitiesBeing a melting pot of various traditions and ethnicities, the culture of Hyderabad has its very own range of festivals.
 The Deccan Festival is a major regional festival here which takes place annually on every 25th of February and highlights the city's culture, arts, and crafts.
-The five-day long festival features Ghazals, Mushairas and Qawwali performers showcasing their talent.
+The five-day-long festival features Ghazals, Mushairas and Qawwali performers showcasing their talent.
 Vinayak Chaturthi is a prominent festival, which celebrates the birth of Lord Ganesha.
-Observed in March and April and also known as the Telugu New Year, Ugadi is another significant festival in Hyderabad.
+Observed in March and April and also known as the Telugu New Year, Ugadi is another important festival in Hyderabad.
 People decorate their house entrances with mango leaves during Ugadi.

 Today, Hyderabad is a cosmopolitan city and is home to one of India's most thriving corporate and IT industries.
-Offices of multi-national giants like Google and Microsoft are present in the city.
-No matter, how modern the city has become, it still preserves its Nizami culture, flavours of its Biryani, art of making pearl jewellery and the gift of making entertaining movies.
+Offices of multi-national giants like Google and Microsoft are present in the town.
+No matter how modern the city has become, the culture of Hyderabad still preserves its Nizami authenticity, flavours of its Biryani, the art of making pearl jewellery and the gift of making entertaining movies.